What Is Inflation Guard on a Home Insurance Policy?

 Is inflation guard the same as guaranteed replacement cost?

 No, they are two different protections.
 Inflation guard automatically increases your coverage limit by a set percentage each year to help keep pace with rising costs.
-Guaranteed replacement cost coverage, on the other hand, pays the full cost to rebuild your home after a covered loss — regardless of what that cost ends up being, with no upper cap.
-Guaranteed replacement cost is the most comprehensive option, but it's less commonly available and typically more expensive.
-Inflation guard is a proactive tool, while guaranteed replacement cost is a claims-time safety net.
+Guaranteed replacement cost coverage, on the other hand, pays the full cost to rebuild your home after a covered loss regardless of what that cost ends up being, with no upper cap.
+Inflation guard is a proactive tool, while guaranteed replacement cost is a claims-time safety net that's less commonly available and typically more expensive.

 How do I know what inflation guard percentage my policy uses?

-Check your homeowners insurance declarations page or your policy endorsements section.
+Check your homeowners insurance declarations page or your policy endorsements section (look for form HO 04 46 or an insurer-specific version).
 It should list the inflation guard percentage applied to your dwelling limit.
 If you can't find it, call your insurer or agent directly and ask.
-Most standard policies use 4% annually, though some carriers let you choose a higher rate (up to 8%) if you're concerned about rapid cost increases in your area.
+Most standard policies use 2% to 4% annually, though some carriers let you choose a higher rate up to 8% if you're concerned about rapid cost increases in your area.

 Can inflation guard make me over-insured?